*CURRENT MAKE TIMES please click here | Free US insured shipping

 Design deposit/Payment policy:

 Please note that we don’t offer or manage payment plans for custom work.
+Affirm is offered at checkout, and as such, your listing can be paid with Affirm if you are approved through their process.

 Please be prepared to pay for your piece (based on your budget filled out in the form) in full PRIOR to contacting me for design consulting (full payment is due after the maximum two week consultation by email, and we will set up a custom listing for your piece in the shop).
-The shop listing offers a wide variety of payment at checkout including Shop Pay installments (this is a third party financing company through Affirm so I have no control or access to the approval process or your payment plans) for qualifying orders.
-I also offer PayPal and a wide range of credit cards can be used to pay.

 —-